mspandit/mspandit.github.io/_posts/2018-06-03-gradient-descent.markdown

 models.
 (You'll encounter them later.)
 These models typically describe the relationships between _millions_ of inputs and _thousands_ of outputs.
-To learn such models, we can still define a cost function and find its partial derivative equations, but setting them to zero and then solving for the variables may not be possible.
+To learn such models, we can still define a cost function and find its partial derivative equations.
+Setting them to zero and solving for the variables may be impossible or excessively time-consuming.

 The alternative method to minimize the cost function is **gradient descent:**